Lauren Ritchie, M.ed., B.A. ESFCC

 Lauren's Professional Bio:

-For more than 15 years, Lauren Ritchie has been studying, researching, and educating dancers on the physical, emotional and mental intricacies of dance.
+Lauren Ritchie has been studying, researching, and educating dancers on the physical, emotional and mental intricacies of dance.
 Lauren has made it her life’s work to support dancers to be their best – mind, body and spirit.
 Recognizing the lack of mental skills training in dance, Lauren has created programs and exercises dedicated to educating and empowering dancers mental health and fitness to optimize their training.
 From her MEd in Coaching Studies to a BA in Professional Communications, to multiple Yoga certifications and an accredited Art & Science of Coaching Certification, Lauren has a unique blend of education and resources that offer a holistic training approach for dancers.

 Lauren has firsthand knowledge of the attributes required to achieve and sustain peak performance.
 She was a highly competitive and decorated dancer having classically trained in ballet, jazz, tap and lyrical.
 After completing her A.R.A.D, Lauren knew she “wanted to dance” but had little guidance and awareness of the true process of transitioning into a professional dance career.
 This is why Lauren has created and hosts The Dance Podcast; an invaluable resource dedicated to inspire and educate dancers, teachers, and parents through candid conversations with industry professionals.